Born in 1979, Anne-Cécile Vandalem is a Belgian actor, writer and director.

 ARCTIQUE, the second part of this trilogy, was presented at the 72nd Festival d’Avignon.
 Blending theatre, film and music, the show is a detective novel set against the backdrop of global warming.

-KINGDOM, the final part of this trilogy, will premiere in 2021.
+KINGDOM, the final part of this trilogy, premièred at Festival d’Avignon in July 2021.

 Anne-Cécile also works abroad, particularly with the Schaubühne in Berlin (DE), where she created DIE ANDEREN, a fable of anticipation that tells of the abuse taking place in a small village that gradually closes in on itself in the wake of a terrible event.
 The arrival of a stranger fleeing the fires in the south awakens hostile, protective behaviour.